hananather/chat-api/docs/blog/chat-api/v1-simple-chat-gateway.md

     elapsed_ms = int((time.perf_counter() - start) * 1000)
     return ChatResponse(
-        request_id=x_request_id or str(uuid.uuid4()),
+        request_id=x_idempotency_key or str(uuid.uuid4()),
         answer=answer,
-        provider=provider.name,
+        model=provider.name,
         elapsed_time=elapsed_ms,
     )
 ```

-Note: This `async` endpoint calls a blocking provider.
-That’s fine for a minimal demo; we’ll make it non-blocking or run it in a threadpool in a later iteration.
+Note: This is a synchronous endpoint.
+For production, you'd want to make the provider call non-blocking or run it in a threadpool.

----

 ## Running the Gateway